Editor's Note (Dec. 25, 2019, 1:20 p.m. ET): Looking for something to do on Christmas Day 2019? Here are some ideas.

-Christmas Day may be the sole holiday when the Smithsonian Museums close their doors, but that doesn't mean your stuck inside.
+Christmas Day may be the sole holiday when the Smithsonian museums close their doors, but that doesn't mean you're stuck inside.
 Gather your friends, family or self and enjoy the city on what's forecast to be a seasonable holiday with some sun, some clouds and temperatures in the low-40s.

 Here are 10 things you can do around Washington, D.C., on Christmas Day:

 Walk Around the National Christmas Tree

 After the government shutdown left the site dark and the lights turned off, the National Parks Foundation stepped in to fund its reopening.
 It will be open 10 a.m. to 10 p.m. on Christmas Day.